 1.4.
-Other ingredients - salt, sugar and emulsifiers
+Other ingredients - Sugar, malt, milk powder, enzymes and emulsifiers

 Sugar's main function is to provide food for the yeast.
 In normal bread production, 3,0 to 3,5 % fermentable solids are required to sustain yeast activity.
 This food supply can come from added sugar or from the enzymatic conversion of the starch to sugar or from a combination of both.
 Therefore sugar is not an essential ingredient.